dpakGit/100_Days_of_DevOps/100_Day_Tasks/Day_81:_Jenkins_Multistage_Pipeline/Task.md

 For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
 You may also consider using a screen recording software such as loom.com to record and share your work.

 ### What i Did

 ### Jenkins Deployment Pipeline for xFusionCorp Static Website

 This document details the configuration and pipeline code used to deploy a static website to Nautilus App Servers via a shared volume on the Storage Server, managed by a two-stage Jenkins pipeline.

-The most robust and simplest solution relies entirely on setting up the Storage Server as an agent with the label ststor01, and then performing a local file copy in the pipeline.
+**Note:-** The most robust and simplest solution relies entirely on setting up the Storage Server as an agent with the label ststor01, and then performing a local file copy in the pipeline.

 🛠️ I. Pre-Deployment Setup (One-Time Steps)
 These actions were performed before creating the Jenkins job.